Kareena Kapoor Khan: Stage performances, radio and television presenting

 Kapoor has participated in several stage shows and world tours since 2002.
 Her first tour (Heartthrobs: Live in Concert (2002) with Hrithik Roshan, Karisma Kapoor, Arjun Rampal and Aftab Shivdasani) was successful in the United States and Canada.
 At the end of that year, she performed with several other Bollywood stars at Kings Park Stadium in Durban, South Africa in the show Now or Never.

 Four years later, Kapoor returned to the stage with six other Bollywood celebrities in the successful Rockstars Concert world tour.
 The concert was originally scheduled to commence in April 2006, but was postponed due to the arrest of Salman Khan.
 It later began the following month and was staged in 19 cities across the United Kingdom, the United States and Canada.
 In 2008, Kapoor performed in Shah Rukh Khan's Temptation Reloaded 2008, a series of concerts in a number of countries.
 The show (which also featured Arjun Rampal, Katrina Kaif, Ganesh Hegde, Javed Ali and Anusha Dandekar) debuted at the Rotterdam Ahoy venue in Rotterdam, the Netherlands.
 Several months later she again joined Khan, Rampal and Kaif to perform for an audience of 15,000 at Dubai's Festival City Arena.

-In 2018, Kapoor collaborated with Ishq FM to host a radio show "What Women Want".
-The show was well-received, earning Kapoor a nomination at the New York Festivals Radio Awards for "Best Talk Show Host", and later renewed for two more seasons.
+In 2018, Kapoor Khan collaborated with Ishq FM to host a radio show "What Women Want".
+The show was well-received, earning Kapoor Khan a nomination at the New York Festivals Radio Awards for "Best Talk Show Host", and later renewed for three more seasons.
 The following year, she featured as a talent judge for the seventh season of the dance reality show Dance India Dance.